Frequently asked questions about child sponsorship

 We do not try to introduce different religions or cultures into a region, and we respect the local culture in its entirety.
 There are only a very small number of exceptions to this, such as we prohibit physical punishment of children even if local culture and law allows it.

 You are welcome to send letters to your sponsored child, and children in SOS families like receiving letters.
 We can also help with translations, where necessary.
 However, we don't make children reply to every letter.
 Some children do so themselves and sometimes they correspond frequently with sponsors, especially if they speak the same language.

 We have thought a lot about this, and realise in general that this is the polite thing to do in British society.
 But our primary concern is the welfare and happiness of the child, and we would like the child to feel the love and support they are getting is unconditional.
 Also a mother with ten children to care for does not always have the chance to sit down with each one and help them write a letter.

 It is also possible to visit a Village.
 However, the privacy of all the children in our care and their right to a normal upbringing will always remain our priority.
 Please get in touch if you would like more information about arranging a visit to a Village.

 We can not help with adopting a child.
 Our charity believes that every child should grow up in a family, where possible in the child's biological family and their familiar environment.
 This includes growing up within their own culture and learning their native language.

 Although we understand adoption is one path to finding care for a child, we favour local possibilities to be exhausted first.
-If you would like to support one of the children in our care while they grow up in their own country and culture, you can sponsor a child.
+If you would like to support one of the children in our care to receive all they need to thrive, you can sponsor a child.

 We guarantee that every penny is spent on the care of children, with no deductions for UK admin.
 Sponsorship donations are sent to the SOS Children's Village and go into a pot, from which each child and their new family are clothed, fed and educated.